Distributed Split Computing Using Diffusive Metrics for UAV Swarms: Problem Formulation and System Model

 \section{Problem Formulation and System Model}

-Figure~\ref{fig:scheme} provides an overview of our proposed distributed split computing framework within a large and dynamic UAV network.
 The core challenge lies in determining how and where to execute computation tasks to achieve low latency, balanced resource utilization, and robust performance, especially when the network topology changes frequently and UAVs have heterogeneous capabilities.
 We assume that the full neural network model, along with its corresponding early-exit parts, is pre-trained and deployed on the UAVs prior to operation.
 This ensures that each node can execute both complete and truncated inferences locally, according to its current workload and resource availability.
-To address these challenges, our formulation focuses on four interlinked aspects: (i) modeling communications among UAVs, (ii) defining a distributed metric for aggregated computation capability, (iii) making task-transfer decisions based on local utilization, and (iv) applying an early-exit mechanism to adapt to real-time workload fluctuations.
+To address these challenges, our formulation focuses on four interlinked aspects: (i) modeling communications among UAVs, (ii) defining a distributed metric for aggregated computation capability, (iii) making task-transfer decisions based on local utilization, and (iv) applying a congestion-aware early-exit mechanism to adapt to real-time workload fluctuations.
 The following subsections describe each component in detail.